Dr. Tova A. Lehmann

 Dr. Tova A. Lehmann, PT, DPT, MS, OCS, MTC is the owner and founder of Élan Physical Therapy and Wellness Center.
 Dr. Lehmann graduated with honors from the Hunter College Physical Therapy program and received her Advanced Master's in Manual Orthopedics from Touro College, graduating with Highest Academic Achievement.
 She became a board certified specialist in Orthopedic Physical Therapy, granted by the American Physical Therapy Association's Board of PT specialties.
 Dr. Lehmann achieved her Manual Therapy Certification, and received her Doctorate from the University of St. Augustine.
 Her thesis focused on treatment of the very complicated patient with multiple musculoskeletal dysfunctions.

-Dr. Lehmann has been practicing physical therapy for over ten years.
+Dr. Lehmann has been practicing physical therapy for over twenty years.
 She has extensive experience in treating people with a variety of diagnoses including spinal dysfunctions (low back pain, neck pain, radiating arm pain, herniated discs, spinal stenosis, sciatica, scoliosis, instabilities), sacroiliac pain, rib torsions, pre and post pregnancy related problems, headaches, sports injuries, TMJ, shoulder, elbow, hip, knee and ankle sprains and strains, poor posture, arthritis and osteoporosis.
 While Dr. Lehmann has specialized in manual orthopedics she is also experienced in treating people with various neurological problems such as stroke and vestibular dysfunctions.
 Her advanced skills include Osteopathic, Canadian and Norwegian joint and spinal manipulation, Muscle Energy Technique, Functional Mobilization, neuromuscular reeducation, PNF, Feldenkrais, biomechanical analysis, gait training, Craniosacral therapy, core stabilization, return to sport and soft tissue manipulation.
 Her previous patients have included Broadway performers, ballet dancers, high school, college and professional athletes, martial artists, tennis, volleyball and softball players, golfers, weekend warriors, doctors, dentists, office workers and homemakers.

 Having an athletic background in swimming, running, hiking and the martial arts has given Dr. Lehmann a deeper and more personal understanding of the rigors of athletic performance.
 Sustaining several sports injuries herself, Dr. Lehmann well appreciates the difficulties and frustration of being unable to participate in the activities one enjoys or the work one must perform, and understands the importance of a quick recovery for overall well being.